ThomasMeissnerDS/e2e_ml/README.md

   * Enhanced user information & better ROC_AUC display
   * Added automated GPU detection for LGBM and Xgboost.
   * Added functions to save and load blueprints
+  * architectural changes (preprocessing organized in blueprints as well)
 * 0.9.4
   * First release with classification and regression blueprints. (not available anymore)